rtCamp/Frappe-Manager/docs/guides/domains.md

-# Domains & Remote Access
+# Domains and remote access

 How requests reach a bench, how to serve it on more than one domain, and how to expose a local bench to the internet.